langchain4j/langchain4j/docs/docs/tutorials/logging.md

                 .build();
 ```

-### Default logging: Tinylog
+### Default logging: slf4j
-By default, we offer the Tinylog framework.
-An example can be found in langchain4j-examples/tutorials.
+LangChain4j comes with an slf4j facade, but the user is free to use any logging backend (e.g. log4j, logback, tinylog, etc.)

-Logging properties are set in `tinylog.properties`, as follows
+An example of Tinylog backend can be found in langchain4j-examples/tutorials, where logging properties are set in `tinylog.properties`, as follows:
 ```
 writer.level = info
 ```

 Typical log level settings are `error`, `warn`, `info` and `debug`.

 An overview of all the options: